 Whether you live in Sarasota or elsewhere in the United States, The Ca’ d’Zan is a piece of our cultural heritage.
 It is itself an artifact, not only of the people who lived in it, but of the unique period in which they lived wherein a remarkable collection of art, antiques, artisans, and architects were brought together under one roof.
 For these reasons, preservation is key, and recently The Ringling began a very exciting collaboration that brings this 1920s mansion into the digital age forever.

-The Center for Virtualization & Applied Spatial Technologies at University of South Florida (CVAST) is creating a 3D model of the Ca’ d’Zan, inside and out.
+The Institute for Digital Exploration at University of Florida (USF IDEx) is creating a 3D model of the Ca’ d’Zan, inside and out.
 You will soon be able to explore every room, including spaces not open to the public, such as the basement.

 “The virtual model of the mansion could be used to enhance the visitor experience, particularly for those unable to access the upper floors,” David Berry said.
 And during planned restoration, visitors will be able to visit closed portions of the house virtually.
 Afterwards, curators can use the model to put the house back exactly as it was.
 Another use for the model, Kaitlyn Kingland shared, “Is that the house will be preserved in the wake of a natural disaster or the natural erosion process.”

 Tanasi commented that the project is “a powerful communication tool to share the importance of Ringling's legacy with the global public.”
 This is a key aspect of IDEx’s work: all of their data, from mountain-top castles in Spain to dinosaur fossils in the French Museum, is available for anyone to view online, in perpetuity.

 “Ca’d’Zan will exist as a 3D model forever,” Kingland said.
 “Basically as long as computers and the internet exist, Ca’D’Zan, as it is today, will exist.”